lam4zf/Pluralsight/Javascript Path/Quickstart V1/Quickstart V1 Notes.md

 console.log(8%3);
 ```

-## Lesson:3 Understanding the Console
+## Lesson 3: Understanding the Console
 - gives feedback like messages, errors, and warnings, and allows you to test additional code with JavaScript that is currently running on the page.
 - Add statements to print to the console from a js file or do it straight in the console itself.
 ```javascript